Does It Make Sense to Fight a Minor Speeding Ticket?

 After an accident, except for relatively minor incidents, the drivers involved in the accident are legally required to promptly report the accident to the...Learn More

-How Do I Beat a Charge of Failing to Wear a Seatbelt?
-A Charge of Failing to Wear a Seatbelt Can Be Troublesome to Defend; However, There Are Various Ways...Learn More
+How Do I Defend a Traffic Ticket for Failing to Wear a Seatbelt?
+A Traffic Ticket for Failing to Wear a Seatbelt Can Be Difficult to Defend; However, There...Learn More

 The charge of following too close is often based on the somewhat arbitrary interpretation of the distance that lacked reasonableness rather than any actual...Learn More

 Many roadways now include a High Occupancy Vehicle (HOV) lane that provides limited access to vehicles with more than one occupant such as car pools, taxis,...Learn More

 Bicyclists are highly vulnerable users of the road.
 The charge of passing too closely to a bicyclist reminds drivers of the importance to provide a safe...Learn More